 Nick is a highly experienced employment lawyer with an exceptionally strong reputation in the City of London and beyond.
-He advises both employers and senior executives on a wide range of employment and related issues including board-room disputes, dismissals, discrimination, redundancy, contract drafting and interpretation, post-termination restrictions, whistleblowing, and “City” and bonus claims.
+He advises both employers and senior executives on a wide range of employment and related issues including board-room disputes, partnership issues, dismissals, discrimination, redundancy, contract drafting and interpretation, post-termination restrictions, whistleblowing, and “City” and bonus claims.

 He has particular expertise in dealing with complex issues involving any combinations of employment rights, share or other ownership-related rights and the rights and obligations of directors, officers and/or partners/LLP members.